 Boiling water method

 Start by boiling a pot of water.
-Then, place the driftwood into the boiling water and let it sit for around 20 minutes.
+Then, place the driftwood into the boiling water and let it sit for around 1-2 hours.
 You might have to hold the wood down with a pot cover at first, because the air pockets will cause the driftwood to float.
-After a minute or two the wood should sink to the bottom.
+After a couple minutes, hopefully the driftwood will start to sink.

-Now your driftwood is good to go, and you can place it into your tank.
+Now your driftwood should be good to go, and you can place it into your tank.

-If you have a piece of driftwood that sticks out when it is in the pot, you can follow the same steps above but just flip the driftwood over every 10 minutes.
+If you have a piece of driftwood that sticks out when it is in the pot, you can follow the same steps above but just flip the driftwood over every 20 minutes or so.